 First of all - what is a scholarship?

 A scholarship is free aid given to a student to strengthen their ability to pay tuition and complete their educational goals.
 It is often based on academic merit, financial need, or other personal attributes.

 Where do scholarships come from?

 Scholarships come from donors.
 Donors come from different backgrounds, so they give money for different reasons.
 Here are some examples of how donors choose scholarship recipients.

-This donor started her education by taking ESOL classes at PCC, and now has her Masters in Education.
-She remembers the encouragement her teachers gave her, so now she encourages students by giving a scholarship to an ESOL student every year.
+This donor started her education by taking intro classes at PCC, and now has her Masters in Education.
+She remembers the encouragement her teachers gave her, so now she encourages students by giving a scholarship to a working student every year.

-This student takes ESOL classes part-time and works full-time.
+This student takes classes part-time and works full-time.
 The donor appreciates how challenging it can be to balance work and school.
 With the help of a scholarship, the student will be able to afford to take more classes.

 Congratulations!
 You've just finished the first step in learning about scholarships!
 Go on to the next step to learn why you should apply...